 However, it is Evan Rachel Wood and Jeffery Wright, as host Dolores and WestWorld employee Bernard respectively, who deserve most praise.
 Both actors give performances that are believable and effective on first viewing but with layers of nuance that can only be appreciated on a second viewing of the series.
 In fact, it is simply impossible to give full credit to many of the actors involved without giving away some of the show’s greatest mysteries.

 This is probably WestWorld’s most divisive characteristic.
 It is a finely crafted ten episodes of television but is at its very best when it’s over, when you know everything.
 Only with all the pieces of the jigsaw in place could I enjoy and fully understand it to its fullest.

 Throughout the series, repetition and iteration are used along with clever – some might say confusing – editing to mislead the viewer.
 For me, this made the finale all the more satisfying and compounded the notion that re-watching would be essential.
 Others may simply feel cheated.

 Ultimately, WestWorld is unlikely to have the widespread appeal of HBO’s flagship series, Game of Thrones.
-It asks too many big questions for its audience to mull over with less sexposition to answer them.
-However, if you are interested in questions about humanity, consciousness and even writing and videogames, all bound together by top quality acting and an intriguing narrative, WestWorld is something you will watch and watch again.
+It asks too many big questions for its audience to mull over with less exposition to answer them.
+However, if you are interested in questions about humanity, consciousness and even writing and video games, all bound together by top quality acting and an intriguing narrative, WestWorld is something you will watch and watch again.

 Also, if you’re like the casting directors of Hollywood and you enjoy seeing James Marsden suffer unjustly as he does in almost all his movie roles, WestWorld has that in spades.